NAME, PURPOSE, MEANS

 ARTICLE 22: AD-HOC COMMITTEES: TERM

 The first term of the members of Ad-hoc Committees will end the day the members of Standing Committees are re-elected.

 The Executive Director shall serve for a term set by the Executive Board but no more than three years.
 This appointment must be approved by Members at the next General Assembly and may be renewed for additional terms.
 He/she will be responsible for supporting the Executive Board in the day-to-day administration of the Society and ensuring that the Society complies with relevant legal and financial regulations.

 ARTICLE 24: FINANCES, RENDERING OF ACCOUNTS

 The accounts of the Society shall be established according to the standards generally accepted in Switzerland.
 The audited accounts shall be kept at the disposal of the Members three months after the end of the fiscal year, together with a report of the Executive Committee.
 The fiscal year shall start July 1 and shall end June 30 next year.

 The annual membership fees for the different categories of members shall be determined by the General Assembly.
-They shall not, for any category, exceed EUR 150 and shall become due and payable on July 1.
+They shall not, for any category, exceed EUR 150 and shall become due annually.

 The assets of the Society are exclusively liable for the obligation of the Society, to the exclusion of any personal liability of the Members.